apache/incubator-wayang-website/blog/2024-03-08-wayang-vs-presto.md

 In contrast, Wayang is a **middleware** for **integrating diverse data platforms**, including but not limited to query engines.
 This means that Wayang leverages the processing capabilities of the underlying data platforms to complete a given job, with no actual query processing taking place within Wayang itself.

 Below you can graphically see the difference between the two systems.
+Note that not all available data sources or data platforms are illustrated for simplicity reasons.

 <img width="75%" alt="Wayang" src="/img/blog/wayang-architecture.pdf" />
 <br/>